erikkmq/erikkmq/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Video Editing mainly Vfx, Motion Graphics &
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS, and Motion Graphics on Davinci Resolve
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...